sdbs-uni-p/minihive-docker/README.md

 This is the content of the miniHive Docker.
 The directories *hadoop*, *hive*, *spark*, and *radb* contain sample data and example applications to be run in each system.
 The *tpch* directory contains the [TPC-H](http://www.tpc.org/tpch/) benchmark that can be run on Hive.
-Please, read the file *README.md* (in the HOME directory) for instructions on how to run example applications on Hadoop, Hive, Spark and RADB.
+Read the following instructions on how to run the example applications on Hadoop, Hive, Spark and RADB.

 ```console
 minihive@291614e93438:~$ ls -lh